ice3-software/between-kit/Docs/Usage.md

 -(BOOL) canItemBeDraggedAt:(NSIndexPath *)at inCollection:(UIView<I3Collection> *)collection
 ```

-Every data update method has an associated assertion method; the gesture coordinator will only respond to an event if and only if, both the update methods and its associated assertion have been implemented.
+Every data update method has an associated assertion method; the gesture coordinator will respond to an event if and only if both the update methods and its associated assertion have been implemented.
 For example, if you implement:

 ``` Objective-C
 -(void) rearrangeItemAt:(NSIndexPath *)from withItemAt:(NSIndexPath *)to inCollection:(UIView<I3Collection> *)collection